AIDynamicAction/rcognita/docs/_sources/README.rst.txt

 The package was tested with online model estimation using `SIPPY <https://github.com/CPCLAB-UNIPI/SIPPY>`__.
 The respective functionality is implemented and enabled via ``is_est_model``.
-Related parameters can be found in the documentation of the ``CtrlOptPred`` class.
+Related parameters can be found in the documentation of the ``RLController`` class.

 Installing dependencies